haykgrigo3/TimeCapsuleLLM/README.md

 # Step 3: Train Your Model (nanoGPT)

-Refer to nanoGPT for the training process.
+Refer to [nanoGPT by Andrej Karpathy](https://github.com/karpathy/nanoGPT) for the training process.

 You can train a different LLM if you want, but I used nanoGPT